AmbigaPoosappan/Sample/README.md

-$ git add README
+$ git remote add origin https://github.com/username/Sample.git
-# Stages your README file, adding it to the list of files to be committed
+# Creates a remote named "origin" pointing at your GitHub repository

-$ git commit -m 'first commit'
+$ git push origin master
-# Commits your files, adding the message "first commit"
+# Sends your commits in the "master" branch to GitHub